ualib/agda-algebras/preface.rst

 Intended audience
 ------------------

-This document describes the Lean Universal Algebra Library with (hopefully) enough details so that working mathematicians, and possibly some normal people, might be able to learn enough about Lean and our library to put them to use when creating, formalizing, and verifying new mathematics.
+This document describes the 𝖫∃∀𝖭 ⋀𝗅𝗀𝖾𝖻𝗋𝖺 project and the associated Lean library (lean-ualib_) Lean Universal Algebra Library with (hopefully) enough details so that working mathematicians, and possibly some normal people, might be able to learn enough about Lean and our library to put them to use when creating, formalizing, and verifying new mathematics.

 While there are no strict prerequisites, we expect anyone with an interest in this work will have been motivated by prior exposure to universal algebra (as presented in, say, :cite:`Bergman:2012` or :cite:`McKenzie:1987`) and, to a lesser extent, category theory (as presented by categorytheory.gitlab.io_ or `Category Theory in Context`_).
 Category theory is not needed until :numref:`Chapter %s <postmodern-algebra>`.